ayush-agarwal-0502/IITH-SNPS-Analog-Hackathon/README.md

 The following project was done on by custom compiler tool offered by synopsis via their cloud platform (centos operating system) , and the simulation was run using Primewave .
 This project was held under a 3 week analog hackathon held by IITH , Synopsis and Meity .
 The circuit and the simulation details are self explanatory .

+# Tools used :

+• Synopsys Custom Compiler:

+ The Synopsys Custom Compiler™ design environment is a modern solution for full-custom analog, custom digital, and mixed-signal IC design.
+As the heart of the Synopsys Custom Design Platform, Custom Compiler provides design entry, simulation management and analysis, and custom layout editing features.
+This tool was used to design the circuit on a transistor level.

+• Synopsys Primewave:

+ PrimeWave™ Design Environment is a comprehensive and flexible environment for simulation setup and analysis of analog, RF, mixed-signal design, custom-digital and memory designs within the Synopsys Custom Design Platform.
+This tool helped in various types of simulations of the above designed circuit.

+• Synopsys 28nm PDK:

+ The Synopsys 28nm Process Design Kit(PDK) was used in creation and simulation of the above designed circuit.

 # Schematic :
 ![image](https://user-images.githubusercontent.com/86561124/155483381-5babb07c-6d9a-4f23-a536-64b44e89a549.png)
 ![image](https://user-images.githubusercontent.com/86561124/155483271-24716346-65a7-42b9-80a1-b6b240d37ea1.png)